Effects

 IO

-The IO effect covers the basics: printing, reading files, and network access.
-Anything that touches the outside world goes through IO.
+The IO effect covers the essentials: printing, reading files, reaching the network.
+Anything that touches the world beyond the program passes through IO.

 LOON